.

 The effects of magnetic fields on plant growth

-Effects of magnetism on the size and frequency of blooms and fruits
+Effects of magnetism on the size and frequency of blooms and

 Does magnetizing seeds before planting affect growth